25 - Do I Need a Financial Advisor?

 You might consider hiring a fee-only advisor if:

-• You're facing a major life event: Such as getting married, having a child, or receiving an inheritance.
+• You're facing a major life event: Such as getting married, having a child, receiving an inheritance, or planning for retirement.

 • You lack the time or interest: You are too busy to manage your own finances effectively and want a professional to handle it.

-• You need discipline: An advisor can act as an accountability partner to keep you from making emotional decisions, especially during market downturns.
+• You need discipline: An advisor can act as an accountability partner to keep you from making emotional decisions.

 The DIY Alternative: When You *Don't* Need an Advisor